Infix: Similar processes

-Tmesis, the use of a lexical word rather than an affix, is sometimes considered a type of infixation.
+Tmesis, which uses a lexical word rather than an affix, is sometimes considered a type of infixation.
 These are the so-called "expletive infixes", as in abso-bloody-lutely.
 Since these are not affixes, they are commonly disqualified from being considered infixes.

 Sequences of adfixes (prefixes or suffixes) do not result in infixes: an infix must be internal to a word stem.
 Thus, the word originally, formed by adding the suffix -ly to original, does not turn the suffix -al into an infix.
 There is simply a sequence of two suffixes, origin-al-ly.
 In order for -al- to be considered an infix, it would have to have been inserted in the non-existent word *originly.
 The "infixes" in the tradition of Bantu linguistics are often sequences of prefixes of this type, though there may be debate over specific cases.

 The Semitic languages have a form of ablaut (changing the vowels within words, as in English sing, sang, sung, song) that is sometimes called infixation, as the vowels are placed between the consonants of the root.
 However, this interdigitation of a discontinuous root with a discontinuous affix is more often called transfixation.

 An interfix joins a compound word, as in speed-o-meter.